 The Gold Standard in Patient Safety

 We have a new state-of-the-art endoscopy unit, and are excited to announce that we use the world’s first single-use duodenoscope by Boston Scientific for some procedures.
 As the first and only hospital in the San Gabriel Valley to offer the single-use duodenoscope when indicated for special endoscopic procedures, we are proud to bring the gold standard in patient safety to our region.
-Learn more about how we can help you with diagnostic and treatment for colon cancer.

 When it comes to colon cancer, early detection is key.
 We and the American Cancer Society (ACS) recommend having a screening colonoscopy every ten years beginning at age 50 (age 45 for African-Americans).
 Talk to your doctor about your individual colon cancer risk factors.